fak111/fak111/README.md

 ## Technologies I Love
 - **Java**: I have extensive experience in Java, building robust applications that are both efficient and scalable.
 - **Python**: Python is my go-to for rapid development and data analysis.
-- **Deep Learning & AI**: With a deep understanding of neural networks, I've implemented cutting-edge solutions using frameworks like TensorFlow and PyTorch.
-My work includes
+- **Deep Learning & AI**: With a deep understanding of neural networks, I've implemented cutting-edge solutions using frameworks like PyTorch.

 - 💬 Feel free to ask me about anything!
 Don’t hesitate to disturb me;